 FREQUENTLY ASKED QUESTIONS

-The Shepton High School Silver Stampede is an award winning ensemble consisting of students in grades 9 and 10.
-The band performs frequently at various events, i.e., football games, a holiday parade, UIL, etc, throughout the year.
+The Shepton High School Silver Stampede is an award-winning band consisting of students in grades 9 and 10.
+The marching band performs at football games, a holiday parade and competitions in the fall semester.
+Concert band, symphonic band, wind ensemble, jazz band, full orchestra and small ensembles play at concerts and competitions in the winter and spring months.
 This class is designed for students who play a band instrument and are interested in the total range of band music and activities.
 Students will improve instrumental skills as well as acquire skills in precision teamwork, body carriage, musicianship, and showmanship.
 This course counts as a PE credit towards graduation as well as a Fine Arts credit.

 What is the band booster club?

-The booster club is a nonprofit organization (somewhat similar to a PTA for a school), which supports the band program through fundraising, volunteer coordination, and management of online sales of needed band items.
-The booster club supports the band program by paying for clinicians who supplement the instruction of our two band directors, the repair and purchase of instruments not provided by PISD, fees for UIL contests and other music festivals, rental costs for concerts and events, organizing special events for the students, and much more!
+The Booster Club is a nonprofit organization (similar to a PTA for a school) that supports the band program through fundraising, volunteer coordination, and management of online sales of needed band items.
+The Club supports the band program by paying for clinicians who supplement the instruction of our two band directors, the repair and purchase of instruments and equipment not provided by PISD, fees for contests and other music festivals, rental costs for concerts and events, organizing special events for the students, and much more!

-Why do I need to log in to Charms?
+Why do I need to log in to Cut Time?

 Why do I need to log in to Membership Toolkit?

 We use Membership Toolkit to sell required Uniform items, additional Spirit Wear and for volunteer sign up.
 You can also utilize MTK to get a directory of band families.
 There is even a Membership Toolkit mobile app.

 If I enroll in band class, am I required to march in the marching band?